convox/docs/docs/networking/private-networking.md

 ## Cost

 Private networking mode requires the provisioning of up to three NAT gateways (one for each availability zone) which are charged based on time and traffic.
-This will increase the monthly cost of your rack.
+This will increase the monthly cost of your Rack.
 More pricing details can be found in the [AWS docs](https://aws.amazon.com/vpc/pricing/).

 ## See Also